 - Load in less than 1000 ms.

-- Function back to IE9 (if possible) and work in the newest versions of Chrome, Firefox, Safari, IE and Edge.
+- Work in the newest versions of Chrome, Firefox, Safari and Edge.

 - Have a dedicated content manager who’s responsible for keeping the site updated and a technical point-of-contact who’s accountable for security and uptime.